Separate Reality (climb): History

 In 1979, Ray Jardine made the first repeat of Separate Reality, and the photograph of his climb appeared on the covers of climbing books and magazines around the world, including the cover of Reinhold Messner's 1974 book, The Seventh Grade.
+In 1981, visiting Australian climber Louise Shepherd, made the first female free ascent of the route, climbing it onsight with no falls.